-An interesting way to evaluate model performance is by checking confusion matrix, a matrix where each row represents the real label and each column represents a predicted class (or vice versa)~\cite{Gron:2017:HML:3153997}.
-By using this matrix, it is possible to check a lot of information about the model, for instance, which class is being more difficult to classify or which ones are being confused the most.
-In addition, it is also possible to calculate false positives and false negatives, which lead us to recall, precision and, consequently, f1score.
-Recall measures the percentage of positive examples that are correctly classified, precision measures the percentage of examples classified as positive that are really positive, and f1score is the harmonic mean of both of them~\cite{10.1145/1143844.1143874}.
-With these metrics it is possible to calibrate the model according to the task being performed~\cite{nfs}.
-For a malware detector, for instance, it may be better that a malware is not detected than blocking a benign software (high precision), given that it would affect directly in the user experience.
-Imagine that an user is using his computer and, when opening Microsoft Word, the classifier believes that it is a malware and blocks its execution.
+An interesting way to evaluate model performance is by checking the confusion matrix, a matrix where each row represents the real label and each column represents a predicted class (or vice versa)~\cite{Gron2017}.
+By using this matrix, it is possible to check a lot of information about the model, for instance, which class is more difficult to classify or which ones are being confused the most.
+In addition, it is also possible to calculate false positives and false negatives, which leads us to recall, precision, and, consequently, f1score.
+Recall measures the percentage of positive examples that are correctly classified, precision measures the percentage of examples classified as positive that are positive, and f1score is the harmonic mean of both of them~\cite{10.1145/1143844.1143874}.
+With these metrics, it is possible to calibrate the model according to the task being performed~\cite{nfs}.
+For a malware detector, for instance, it may be better to not detect malware than to block benign software (high precision), given that it would affect directly the user experience.
+Imagine that a user is using his computer and, when opening Microsoft Word, the classifier believes that it is malware and blocks its execution.
 Even detecting the majority of the malware, the classifier may turn the computer useless, as it would block a great part of the benign applications.
 In contrast, in more sensitive systems, one might want the opposite (high recall), blocking all the malign actions, even with some benign being ''sacrificed``.